Anay-Misra/AI-Nable/README.md

 - **Voice-First Experience**: Natural narration
 - **Interactive Support**: AI chatbot for questions and clarification
 - **Accessibility Focus**: Designed specifically for neurodiverse learners

+Our app, **Snap Study**, brings these tools together to support students with ADHD, dyslexia, and low literacy.

 ## 🎯 Real-World Impact